Compare any two graphics cards:

 OpenGL Version OpenGL 4.1 OpenGL 4.3

-Memory Bandwidth: Memory bandwidth is the maximum amount of information (measured in MB per second) that can be moved past the external memory interface within a second.
-The number is worked out by multiplying the card's bus width by its memory clock speed.
-In the case of DDR memory, it should be multiplied by 2 again.
-If DDR5, multiply by 4 instead.
+Memory Bandwidth: Bandwidth is the largest amount of data (measured in MB per second) that can be moved past the external memory interface within a second.
+It is worked out by multiplying the card's interface width by the speed of its memory.
+If it uses DDR type memory, it must be multiplied by 2 once again.
+If it uses DDR5, multiply by ANOTHER 2x.
 The higher the memory bandwidth, the better the card will be in general.
-It especially helps with AA, HDR and high resolutions.
+It especially helps with anti-aliasing, High Dynamic Range and high resolutions.

-Texel Rate: Texel rate is the maximum number of texture map elements (texels) that can be processed in one second.
-This figure is calculated by multiplying the total texture units of the card by the core speed of the chip.
-The better this number, the better the video card will be at handling texture filtering (anisotropic filtering - AF).
-It is measured in millions of texels processed in one second.
+Texel Rate: Texel rate is the maximum texture map elements (texels) that are processed in one second.
+This figure is worked out by multiplying the total number of texture units of the card by the core speed of the chip.
+The better this number, the better the graphics card will be at handling texture filtering (anisotropic filtering - AF).
+It is measured in millions of texels processed in a second.

-Pixel Rate: Pixel rate is the most pixels that the graphics chip can possibly record to the local memory in a second - measured in millions of pixels per second.
-The figure is worked out by multiplying the number of colour ROPs by the the card's clock speed.
+Pixel Rate: Pixel rate is the maximum amount of pixels the graphics card could possibly write to its local memory in one second - measured in millions of pixels per second.
+The number is worked out by multiplying the amount of colour ROPs by the the core clock speed.
 ROPs (Raster Operations Pipelines - also sometimes called Render Output Units) are responsible for filling the screen with pixels (the image).
-The actual pixel rate is also dependant on quite a few other factors, especially the memory bandwidth - the lower the memory bandwidth is, the lower the ability to get to the maximum fill rate.
+The actual pixel fill rate also depends on quite a few other factors, most notably the memory bandwidth - the lower the bandwidth is, the lower the ability to get to the max fill rate.

 Display Prices